-Knowledge Elicitation & Reasoning with Bayesian Networks for Policy Analysis Under Uncertainty
+Knowledge Elicitation & Geopolitical Reasoning Under Extreme Uncertainty with Bayesian Networks

 In this workshop, we demonstrate how to elicit human knowledge for developing a high-dimensional computational model of an underlying problem domain in the form of a Bayesian network.
 This type of "Artificial Intelligence" allows us reason formally—and quantitatively, despite the absence of numerical data—about the given issue.